Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

             name: hello_world
             status: ok

-    This mean that Custom Socket hello_world was created successfuly - the status is `ok`.
-In any other case you will see here and `error` and detailed information in `info` - what was wrong.
+    This means that Custom Socket `hello_world` was created successfuly - the status is `ok`.
+In any other case you will see here an `error` and detailed information in `info` about what went wrong.

-    Now list the defined endpoints:
+    Now, list all defined endpoints:

         syncano sockets list endpoints